alanng10/class-lang/Docue/Article/Word/a.md

 Word "default" has meaning that is no fault.

+Word "load" has meaning that is effect load.

 Word "inter" has meaning that is interface.

 Word "implem" has meaning that is implemented.